Launch Configuration¶

 Environment variables are used to configure the Helios container.
 The following environment variables are available:

-Name | Value | Required |
+| Name | Value | Required |

-USER | Name of the user | X |
+| USER | Name of the user | X |

-UID | POSIX compliant uid for the user | X |
+| UID | POSIX compliant uid for the user | X |

-GID | POSIX compliant gid for the user | |
+| GID | POSIX compliant gid for the user | |

-PASSWORD | Password set for the user | |
+| PASSWORD | Password set for the user | |

-IDLE_TIME | Trigger the idle hook after x time | |
+| IDLE_TIME | Trigger the idle hook after x time | |

 |

-PREFIX | Prefix for URL for use behind a reverse proxy |
+| PREFIX | Prefix for URL for use behind a reverse proxy | |

 Info

-will match the UID
+The GID will match the UID if not specified.

 UID and GID

-are NOT the user that is launching and running the container.
+The UID and GID are NOT the user that is launching and running the container.

 Because of s6, the container always starts and runs as root.
 It then uses s6 to run the desktop using the specified